Germ theory's key 19th century figures: John Snow

 John Snow's 1854 map.
 Cholera cases are in black.

-John Snow had already postulated nearly a decade earlier that water was to blame for cholera epidemics, and this investigation strengthened his claim.
-Just as his contemporary Nightingale had done, he also made connections between events and used visual empirical evidence to support his claims.
+Snow had already postulated nearly a decade earlier that water was to blame for cholera epidemics, and this investigation strengthened his claim.
+He made connections between events and used visual empirical evidence to support his claims.
 He took a sample of water from the Broad Street pump and studied it under a microscope.
 Unlike other water sources, this pump's water contained an unknown microbe that resembled white wool.
 Later this bacteria was given the name Vibrio cholerae.
 It is now recognized as the bacteria which infects a person with cholera.
 Though the city was not fully convinced of John Snow's theory on cholera, they removed the handle on the pump when Snow asked.
 This decreased the death rate from cholera rather quickly even though the mortality rates were already in decline.

 Later it was discovered that cracks in a nearby cesspool leaked fecal matter into the water at Broad Street.
 Modern medical science has labeled this transmission of disease as the fecal oral route.
 But at that time, this route of disease was unknown to both physicians and the public.
 A baby named Frances Lewis was believed to be the first case which caused the outbreak.
 Her birth and death certificate match the time of the outbreak.
 A doctor listed the cause of death as a diarrheal "attack."
 Her mother cleaned her diapers in buckets then threw the water into the cesspool which leaked into the water supply.

-After his diligent investigation into the 1854 cholera outbreak, John Snow became a member of the London Epidemiological Society.
-Snow published a second edition of his prior book On the Mode of Communication of Cholera in 1855.
-Snow did not live to see the establishment of the germ theory of disease in the late 1800s.
+After his diligent investigation into the 1854 cholera outbreak, Snow became a member of the London Epidemiological Society.
+He published a second edition of his prior book On the Mode of Communication of Cholera in 1855.
+He did not live to see the establishment of the germ theory of disease in the late 1800s.
 He died of a stroke at the age of 45.